gofynd/fdk-client-java/documentation/platform/CATALOG.md

 [SearchRerankingModel](#SearchRerankingModel)

-A successful response contains the detail of the custom search rerank configured for the application.
-See example below or refer `GetSearchWordsResponseSchema` for details
+A successful response contains the data of the updated custom search rerank configured for the application.
+See example below or refer `SearchRerankingModelSchema` for details